 Israeli food is unique and delicious.
 While the country has no universally recognised national dish, you’ll find plenty of spicy falafels, hummus, and pita.
 Expect light meze served for any meal, as well as shakshuka and shawarma.

 Israel is a great country for vegetarians, as locals provide most dishes with both meat options and without.
-Vegans, however, will struggle as many of the meals are made using yoghurt and cheeses.
+Vegans, however, may need to pay close attention to ingredients as many of the meals are made using yoghurt and cheeses.

 For such a small country, Israel is startlingly diverse!
 With historic and cultural significance across its landscape and beautiful natural oases, you just have to know what you’re looking for.
 Nazareth is a beautiful old city, with Middle-Eastern charm and great religious value.
 The Sea of Galilee is the largest lake in the country, and the sight of many biblical miracles.